 Maryom, Our Book Reviews

-And in case you were wondering where that cover quote came from, this is how it came about.
+And in case you were wondering about that cover quote, this is how it came about.
 While I was struggling to find a publisher, I decided to serialise the book online (just as I had done – successfully – with Mrs Darcy versus the Aliens).
 I knew that Ian Rankin was a music geek, so I thought I’d ping him to see if I could get him to read some of it.
 This is what happened:

 and then this: